ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

-If you specify an IP address instead of a subnet, and give a subnet size as the first argument, the ``ipsubnet()`` filter will instead return the biggest subnet that contains that given IP address
+If you specify an IP address instead of a subnet, and give a subnet size as the first argument, the ``ipsubnet()`` filter will instead return the biggest subnet that contains that given IP address.

 .. code-block:: yaml+jinja